stravalib/stravalib/docs/usage/athletes.rst

 Athletes
 ********

-This page is designed to mirror the structure of the documentation at `http://strava.github.io/api/v3/athlete/`_ and describe the methods for working with athlete data in the Strava API.
+This page is designed to mirror the structure of the documentation at http://strava.github.io/api/v3/athlete/ and describe the methods for working with athlete data in the Strava API.

 Retrieve Current Athlete
 ========================

 This is the simplest request.
-It is provided by the :method:`stravalib.client.Client.get_athlete` when called with no parameters.::
+It is provided by the :meth:`stravalib.client.Client.get_athlete` when called with no parameters.::

    athlete = client.get_athlete()